Particular/docs.particular.net/nservicebus/upgrades/5to6/handlers-and-sagas.md

 snippet: 5to6-bus-send-publish

 ### Message handler ordering

 In Version 6 the message handler ordering APIs are simplified.
 The full API can be seen in [Handler ordering](/nservicebus/handlers/handler-ordering.md).

 #### Specifying a Handler to run first

 snippet: 5to6HandlerOrderingWithFirst

 #### Specifying Handler order

 snippet: 5to6HandlerOrderingWithCode

 ### New context arguments

 The signature for the mutators now passes context arguments that give access to relevant information on the message and also the mutation the message.
-This context will give access to the same functionality as previous versions so just update the code accordingly.
+This context gives access to the same functionality as previous versions so update the code accordingly.

 See [header manipulation](/nservicebus/messaging/header-manipulation.md) for one example on how this might look.

 ### HandleCurrentMessageLater and the Outbox

 The `HandleCurrentMessageLater` method can no longer be used in conjunction with the [Outbox](/nservicebus/outbox/).

-When this scenario is detected an exception with the following message will be throw:
+When this scenario is detected an exception with the following message is thrown:

 > HandleCurrentMessageLater cannot be used in conjunction with the Outbox.
 Use the recoverability mechanisms or delayed delivery instead.

 Use the [recoverability](/nservicebus/recoverability) or [delayed delivery](/nservicebus/messaging/delayed-delivery.md) APIs instead when using the Outbox.

 ## Migration

 In previous versions of NServiceBus, a typical handler class looks like the below: